SerenityOS/serenity/Base/usr/share/man/man5/GML/Usage.md

 ## Description

-How to use GML in SerenityOS C++ applications
+How to use GML in SilkOS C++ applications

 ## Note